nystrom/rivo/docs/design.md

 To prevent a module from changing the behavior of existing code, it is an error if alternatives in more than one module match.

+Or: the definition in a module overrides the definition in imported modules.

+    module M1
+    fun f = 1
+    f // 1

+    module M2
+    fun f = 2
+    f // 2

+	module M3
+	import M1
+	fun f = 3

 This is basically the same as the overlapping instances requirement: it is an error if there is more than one matching instance of a trait.

 ## Linking